SnowCharmQ/DEP/README.md

 <br/>

-This is the implementation of the Difference-aware Embedding-based Personalization (DEP) method proposed in our paper.
+This is the implementation of the Difference-aware Embedding-based Personalization (DEP) method proposed in our paper accepted by **EMNLP 2025 Main Conference**.

 ![DEP Framework](fig/framework.jpg)